Supporting the implementation of Global Affairs Canada’s development programming in Vietnam

 The Vietnam Field Support Services Project (FSSP) is implemented by, World University Service of Canada (WUSC), with funding support from the Government of Canada through Global Affairs Canada (GAC).

-The Vietnam Field Support Services Project (FSSP), a bilateral development project funded by Global Affairs Canada (GAC), is seeking to recruit a part-time consultant Environment & Climate Change Technical Specialist (ENV&CC TS).
-The consultant will provide professional and technical advisory services to increase GAC’s understanding of the impacts of the environment and climate change in…
+The Vietnam Field Support Services Project (FSSP), a bilateral development project funded by Global Affairs Canada (GAC), is seeking to recruit a part-time consultant Public-Private Partnership Technical Specialist (PPP TS).
+The national Private Partnership Technical Specialist (PPP TS) will provide professional and technical advisory services to increase Global Affairs Canada (GAC)’s understanding of the PPP…